abarax/resume/resume.md

     - This is one of Virgin Australia's major sales channels.
     - Services millions of requests per day.
     - Required in depth technical architecting.
-- Took part in the design and development of a connection manager proof-of-concept.
+- Took part in the design and development of a connection manager.
     - Built using Java, Coherence and OSB
     - Facilitated the replacement of Virgin Australia's core reservation system.
     - Became a fully fledged connection pooling manager that saved hundreds of thousands of dollars in transaction costs.